Acova003/mentor-matcher/README.md

    In the Open AI developer portal, attain a auth key for ChatGPT-4. *Note*: You might have to go on a payment plan.
 Be sure that you have enough credits for API usage.

 6. **Configurations**:
     In the root directory, create a file called ".env" to store your secrets.
-Adjust to your own settings.
+Adjust to your own settings for "DB_PASS" and "OPEN_AI_API_KEY".

       Add the following fields:
       ```